Virginia Irene Waltersdorf Obituary (1925 - 2020) Quad-City Times

 August 16, 1925-December 6, 2020

-DAVENPORT-Virginia Irene Waltersdorf (Hagedorn), 95, was born on August 16, 1925 to James Svenson Hagedorn and Marie Elnora Hagedorn (Hendrickson) in Royal, Iowa.
+DAVENPORT-Virginia Irene Waltersdorf (Hagedorn) 95, was born on August 16, 1925 to James Svenson Hagedorn and Marie Elnora Hagedorn (Hendrickson) in Royal, Iowa.
 She passed on December 6, 2020 in Davenport, Iowa.
-Burial was held at Davenport Memorial Park Cemetery.
-A memorial Service will be held at 11:00 a.m. on Saturday, October 2, 2021 at Weerts Funeral Home.
-Memorials may be left to the National Alliance for Metal Illness "NAMI".
-Online condolences may be expressed at www.Cunnick-Collins.com

 Virginia is preceded in death by her husband Darwin, daughter Patricia and siblings Everett, Fern (Bond), Talbert, Forrest, Willard, Helen (Matheson), Kenneth, Oral Jean (Aubin), Burdell, Marylin (Hutchison) and parents.